haveric/StackableItems/README.md

 ### Changelog:

+#### Coming soon
+* Fixed furnaces.yml data file not being created with a clean install
+* Deleted config files are recreated on reload

 #### Version 0.9.3.2 (4/14/2013)
 * Compatibility fix for RecipeManager: Delay two ticks for updating the player inventory in crafting/workbench
 * Removed virtual items.
 They never worked properly and until bukkit supports all inventory movement api, they wouldn't anyway.